eppl-erau-db/amigo_ros2/README.md

 - you CANNOT set "initial_pose:=true" if you are planning to use the [navigation script](#start-navigation-script) becuase this will interfere with the nav2 system.

 #### Start Navigation Script
-The following script, located in ${ISAAC_ROS_WS}/src/go2_control/go2_control/, sets the initial pose to the starting point of the map where you began mapping when you launched the [mapper](#mapping).
+The following script, located in ${ISAAC_ROS_WS}/src/go2_control/go2_control/, sets the initial pose to the starting point of the map where you began mapping when you launched the [mapper](#mapping), and begins to navigate to the previously logged set of poses located in the pose_log.json file.

 Open a [container terminal](#launch-a-terminal) in a new terminal window and launch the script:

 ```bash
 ros2 run go2_control task_nav_to_pose_test | tee task_output.log
 ```
-This will set the initial pose, and start navigating to the set Poses in the pose_log.json file.

-### Map Localization
+#### Map Localization

-To use map localization service, yuo need to do this...

 ```bash
 sudo apt update